adriandrs/autofold-imports/README.md

 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please create an issue or submit a pull request on [GitHub](https://github.com/your-repo/auto-fold-imports).

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](../LICENSE.txt) file for details.

 ## Author

 Developed by [Adrian Santelis](https://github.com/adriandrs).